squid-cache/squid-cache.github.io/ConfigExamples/Streams/Other.rst

 Media Streams come in many types.
 Most commonly used are Audio, Video, or Audio-Visual Streaming.

-It's hard to seperate the stream types by application so the config below includes all the known streams and simply comments the commonly known ones where possible.
+It's hard to separate the stream types by application so the config below includes all the known streams and simply comments the commonly known ones where possible.

 == Squid Configuration File ==